ecomplus/client/README.md

 | callback | Function |

 #### Return
-The return is the same of ´getProductBySku´
+The return is the same of `getProductBySku`

 #### Example
     EcomIo.getProductBySku('123a5432109876543210cdef', callback)